-V. Conclusion
+VII.
+Conclusion

-We report here on first steps towards integrating systems health monitoring with adaptive controls.
-In the scenario considered, the adaptive controller receives specific information about damage on the blade and reacts to change the pitch which results in a reduced speed and reduced blade tip deflection.
+We report here on first steps towards integrating systems health monitoring with adaptive contingency controls.
+In the scenario considered, the adaptive controller receives specific information about damage to a blade and reacts to turbulent conditions where the blade might incur additional damage.
+The controller uses an observer to determine when the generator set point should be lowered, thereby causing the blades to be pitched at a lower wind speed.
+The loads on the blades are reduced when the blades are set at larger pitch angles.
 This is meant to decrease the damage propagation.
-The controller can be tuned to find the optimal trade-off between maximized damage suppression and maximized power generation.
-Future work will address the assessment of blade health in the presence on non-stationary wind conditions.
-Future work will also consider a plurality of objectives for wind turbine operations that will allow users to find specific trade-offs between power generation, damage accumulation, maintenance scheduling, cost of repair, etc.
+The adaptive contingency controller can be tuned to find the optimal trade-off between maximized damage suppression and maximized power generation.
+Future work will address the assessment of blade health in the presence of turbulent wind conditions.